Vision

 The belief that everyone has the power to control their life when they advocate for themselves and others.
 Education can bring awareness and increased choices for one to gain control of their life and better security.

 SPWC primary goal to address and prevent mental health care gap for our underserved population regardless of their back ground including; race/ ethnicity, sexual orientation, gender identity, social status for school ages kids and their families.
-Our purpose is to establish a secure and supportive environment, enabling students to connect to one another without judgement, empower and advocate for their needs, thus promoting mental health recovery and self-wellness.
+Our purpose is to establish a secure and supportive environment, enabling students and families to connect to one another without judgement, empower and advocate for their needs, thus promoting mental health recovery and self-wellness.
 In order to achieve this goal we pride our services on our four pillars of value; Hope, Empowerment, Education, and Diversity and taking a person center approach to providing only meaningful services.

 Education